jodosha/website/_posts/2014-04-23-introducing-lotus-model.md

   * `MemoryAdapter`

 An adapter can be associated to one or multiple repositories and different repositories can have different data sources.
-For instance an application can have `ArticleAdapter` that uses a SQL database and `TweetRepository` that talks to a third part JSON service.
+For instance an application can have `ArticleRepository` that uses a SQL database and `TweetRepository` that talks to a third part JSON service.

 ## Roadmap